U.S. Marines will retry sergeant accused of killing Iraqi civilian

 Earlier, Awad had been bound and gagged at another location, according to a finding by a lower court of appeal for the military.

-In 2007, a court-martial at Camp Pendleton Marine Corps base north of San Diego sentenced Hutchins to 15 years in military prison after finding him guilty of unpremeditated murder and other crimes.
-The sentence was later reduced to 11 years.
+In 2007, a court-martial at Camp Pendleton Marine Corps base north of San Diego sentenced Hutchins to 15 years in military prison after finding him guilty of unpremeditated murder, larceny and other crimes.

-Hutchins served six years in prison before the U.S. Court of Appeals for the Armed Forces overturned his conviction following lengthy legal proceedings.
-The appeals court found that Hutchins gave a statement to a U.S. Navy investigator while in custody that should have been ruled inadmissible.

-Reporting by Dan Whitcomb; Editing by Cynthia Johnston, Eric Walsh and Lisa Shumaker
+But the U.S. Court of Appeals for the Armed Forces overturned his conviction following lengthy legal proceedings after finding that Hutchins gave a statement to a U.S. Navy investigator while in custody that should have been ruled inadmissible.
+(Reporting by Dan Whitcomb; Editing by Cynthia Johnston and Eric Walsh)